 How to make a complaint about Islington Citizen content

-We will seek to resolve substantial complaints and queries from individuals who feel that we have breached editorial standards.
+We will seek to resolve substantial complaints from individuals who feel that we have breached editorial standards.

 How to complain